Geneva Airport railway station

 Geneva Airport railway station (Gare de Genève-Aéroport) is a train station located underground next to the terminal building of Geneva International Airport (Aéroport international de Genève) (IATA code: GVA), in Grand-Saconnex, Geneva, Switzerland.
-It is located at the end of the standard gauge Lausanne–Geneva line of Swiss Federal Railways.
+It is located at the end of a branch line on the standard gauge Lausanne–Geneva line of Swiss Federal Railways.

-The station is 250 m away from the airport terminal via a covered walkway, and very close to the Palexpo fairground.
+The station is 250 m away from the airport terminal via a covered walkway, and very close to the Palexpo convention center.

+Construction of the station began in 1984, requiring six kilometres of new track between Genève-Cornavin railway station and the new station, with the Lausanne–Geneva railway being upgraded with double track throughout.
+The train station was opened for normal service on 31 May 1987, after a day of free shuttle trains between Geneva and the airport.